silverstripe/silverstripe-saml/docs/en/developer.md

 ### Service Provider (SP)

- - `entityId`: This should be the base URL with https for the SP
+ - `entityId`: This should be the base URL with https for the SP (e.g. https://example.com)
  - `privateKey`: The private key used for signing SAML request
  - `x509cert`: The public key that the IdP is using for verifying a signed request